GoogleChrome/web.dev/src/site/content/en/blog/disallow-synchronous-xhr/index.md

 because there are [many ways to close](https://developers.google.com/web/updates/2018/07/page-lifecycle-api) a tab or browser on mobile operating systems without the unload event firing.
-With `XMLHTTPRequest()` small payloads was a choice.
+With `XMLHttpRequest()` small payloads was a choice.
 Now it's a requirement.
 Both of its alternatives have an upload limit of 64 kilobytes per context, as required by the specification.